-- Any entity that is sanctioned by U.S. executive orders.
-To date, several hundred entities (including individuals), almost all of them Iran-based or of Iranian origin, have been designated under executive orders relating to proliferation (13382) or terrorism activities (13224).
-A full list is at the end of this report. - Any entity designated under the various U.N.
-Security Council resolutions adopted to impose sanctions on Iran, - Any entity that assists Iran's Central Bank in efforts to help the IRGC acquire weapons of mass destruction or support international terrorism.
+- Any foreign entity that is sanctioned by Executive Order 13224 (terrorism activities) or 13382 (proliferation activities).
+These orders are discussed later in this report.
+To date, several hundred entities (including individuals), many of them Iran-based or of Iranian origin, have been sanctioned under 13224 or 13382.
+A full list of sanctioned entities is at the end of this report. - The IRGC or any of its agents or affiliates that are sanctioned under any U.S. executive order. - Any entity designated under the various U.N.
+Security Council resolutions adopted to impose sanctions on Iran. - Any entity that assists Iran's Central Bank in efforts to help the IRGC acquire weapons of mass destruction or support international terrorism.

 Foreign banks that do not have operations in the United States typically establish correspondent accounts or payable-through accounts with U.S. banks as a means of accessing the U.S. financial system and financial industry.
-The provision leaves it to the Treasury Department to determine what constitutes a "significant" financial transaction.
-The premise of the provision is that cutting off Iran's access to the international financial system harms Iran's economy primarily by preventing Iranian traders from obtaining letters of credit to buy or sell goods.
+The provision enables the Treasury Department to determine what constitutes a "significant" financial transaction.